 Assumed health care cost trend rates have a significant effect on the amounts reported for the health care plans.
-A one-percentage-point change in
+A one-percentage-point change in assumed health care cost trend rates would have the following effect:

+1-Percentage- Point Decrease

-1-PERCENTAGE- POINT INCREASE 1-PERCENTAGE- POINT DECREASE Effect on total of service and interest cost components Effect on postretirement benefit obligation \$ 304 2,620 \$ (217) (2,086)
+Effect on total of service and interest cost components \$ 304 \$ (217) Effect on postretirement benefit obligation 2,620 (2,086)

 NRG Energy participates in Xcel Energy's defined contribution 401(K) plan that covers substantially all employees.
-Total contributions to the plan were approximately \$1.7 million, \$1.1 million and \$0.5 million for the years ended December 31, 2001, 2000 and 1999, respectively.
+Total contributions to the plan were approximately \$1.7 million and \$1.1 million for the years ended December 31, 2001 and 2000, respectively.